 An effective social media strategy involves developing an audience and sharing with quality content that engages people and generates interest in what you have to say.
 For example, I belong to a few groups and follow some people on the topic(s) of personal finance and investing on social media platforms.
 The people who do this strategy well generate blog posts, videos, tip sheets, podcasts, and other great content on multiple topics surrounding personal finance and investing.
 They share this with people frequently.

 People will engage, read, and watch this content and eventually come to trust the source.
 As customers move through the sales funnel by engaging this content, some will become a paid customer.
 It can be a sure and steady way to build a brand and generate sales but is not necessarily fast or easy.
+The real secret to this website traffic strategy isn’t as much social media as the content you create.
+Social media is just how you share the fantastic content.

 Website Traffic Tool 3: Email Marketing